Institute of Museum and Library Services (IMLS), NFAH.

 Consultation With Indian Tribes (E.O.
 13175)

-Under the criteria in Executive Order 13175, we have evaluated this proposed rule and determined that it has no potential effects on federally recognized Indian tribes.
-This proposed rule does not have tribal implications that impose substantial direct compliance costs on Indian Tribal governments.
+Under the criteria in Executive Order 13175, we have evaluated this rule and determined that it has no potential effects on federally recognized Indian tribes.
+This rule does not have tribal implications that impose substantial direct compliance costs on Indian Tribal governments.

 Effects on the Energy Supply (E.O.
 13211)

-This proposed rule is not a significant energy action under the definition in Executive Order 13211.
+This rule is not a significant energy action under the definition in Executive Order 13211.
 A Statement of Energy Effects is not required.
-This proposed rule will not have a significant effect on the nation's energy supply, distribution, or use.
+This rule will not have a significant effect on the nation's energy supply, distribution, or use.